 According to the Insurance Research Council, one in eight US drivers does not have auto insurance coverage.
 Uninsured Car Accident in Massachusetts represent half the national average – 6.2%.
 While this is good news, it still means that you may suffer a motor vehicle accident and the fault driver does not have insurance, or is under insured.
 What are your options in this case?
-An experienced personal injury lawyer at Kelly & Associates Injury Lawyers can give you competent advice based on the actual circumstances of the crash you were involved in: 1-800-LAW-GUYS!
+An experienced personal injury lawyer at Michael Kelly Injury Lawyers can give you competent advice based on the actual circumstances of the crash you were involved in: 1-800-LAW-GUYS!

 Massachusetts Requirements for Automobile Insurance Policy